 Remember that traditional doesn’t have to mean uptight.
 This living room looks classy and classic, while still looking cosy and cool.
 Image source.

-If you prefer the tech-free homely feel, then cottage-style rooms are back in trend regardless of whether in you’re in your home surrounded by acreage or in an apartment surrounded by…well, more apartments.
+If you prefer the tech-free homely feel, then cottage-style rooms are back in trend regardless of whether you’re in your home surrounded by acreage or in an apartment surrounded by…well, more apartments.
 Exposed floors, preferably stone or brick set the style, with rustic and/or antique furniture with their natural colours making up the furniture component.
 Look to mix fabrics and these natural materials to create the right country-fuelled design.
-Metal-wire style artworks, lighting and chairs are perfect, with fabric sofas covered in cushions.
+Metal-wire styled artworks, lighting and chairs are perfect, with fabric sofas covered in cushions.
 And if floral is your thing, you have our permission to go wild!

 Vintage florals and a plush couch Create the perfect place to cosy up with a book.

-For some parting words of wisdom, remember that these trends exist individually, not in-combination, so if you’re planning a high-tech nature-filled pastel metallic low-tech cottage black-and-white eclectic-traditional living room, you might’ve missed our point a bit!
+For some parting words of wisdom, remember that these trends exist individually, not in combination, so if you’re planning a high-tech nature-filled pastel metallic low-tech cottage black-and-white eclectic-traditional living room, you might’ve missed our point a bit!
 Explore these styles and then hit the stores with a clearer design at the front of your mind.
 Be inspired, be excited, and most of all be you – uniqueness can be the ticket to creating something always on-trend.
 Oh and just in case you’re wondering, BetaView’s range of aluminium doors and windows work with all the above effortlessly.
 Yeah yeah, we know, we have it easy, but hey at least that’s one less thing to worry about!
 Good luck, designers!